 “Accounts are reported for each individual associated with that account, so if you are listed as a joint owner, cosigner, or authorized user, you must deal with that account prior to the divorce.
 That means closing the account completely or ensuring that one name is totally removed from the account,” Experian wrote in a blog post.

 A divorce decree does not automatically close any accounts.
 It may specify which partner is responsible for those accounts, and if it’s you, make sure to take care of those as soon as you can.
 More importantly, work with your ex to make sure he/she manages any accounts assigned to him/her.
 The reason: late payments will appear on both your credit reports and therefore negatively impact both credit scores.
-Even if the late or missed payment occurs years after divorce, if you are still listed as part of the account, you will be affected.
+Even if the late or missed payment occurs years after a divorce, if you are still listed as part of the account, you will be affected.

 If your ex is angry, they may try to use these actions to hurt you.
 You may have heard horror stories of a husband or wife racking up debts to ruin the other’s credit.
 By the way, this isn’t a good idea; it will also ruin your own credit at the same time.